abdelmonem55/learn-rust/voting.md

 static ALLOC: near_sdk::wee_alloc::WeeAlloc = near_sdk::wee_alloc::WeeAlloc::INIT;
 ```

-Rust has compile time const that recommended to be used with values that used many times in addition to it gives readablity for the code,also note that using static favour const when we have data with big size
+Rust has run time const that recommended to be used with values that used many times in addition to it gives readablity for the code,also note that using static favour const when we have data with big size.

 ----